How underfunding created a vicious cycle of privatization (Americanization)

 Additional funding needed to stabilize public hospitals and increase capacity

-The Ford government's bed allocation decisions reveal a clear privatization (Americanization) agenda
+Recent provincial bed allocation decisions reveal a clear privatization (Americanization) agenda

 Municipal and non-profit operators have historically provided the majority of long-term care